Aziz-Zeghal/FTML-Project/6_7.Applications of learning/README.md

 To achieve this, we will build a machine learning model that can accurately classify emails as phishing or legitimate based on their content.
 This involves preprocessing the email text, extracting features, and training a classification model.

 This problematic is a real-world challenge in cybersecurity for growing companies that do not have the resources to hire a cybersecurity expert.

+## Models
+This folder contains two types of models:
+- **Supervised Learning**: We will use classification algorithms such as Logistic Regression, Random Forest, and Support Vector Machine (SVM) to classify emails.
+- **Unsupervised Learning**: We will explore clustering techniques to identify patterns in the email data, which can help in understanding the characteristics of phishing emails.

+For more details on the models and their implementation, refer to their respective notebook files in the `supervised` and `unsupervised` folders.

 ## Usage
 To use this project, follow these steps: